On this page

 We work in some challenging environments with fast-changing security issues.

 Our aim is to protect our employees, partners and assets in a responsible manner, and to prevent any security-related disruption to our operations.
-Our security team is closely integrated into the wider HSE community, and our Security Policy sets out the responsibilities of our leadership and each of our business units.
+Our security and crisis management teams are closely integrated into the wider HSE community.
+Our Security and Crisis Management Policies set out the responsibilities of our senior management team and our business units.

 Cyber-security and data protection